anki2308/HomeLoanDefault/README.md

 # Merging and Data Preprocessing

 - Merging is done based on logics and merged on unique IDs.
-- Used Pipelines like Simple Imputation, Column Transformer
+- Used Pipelines like Simple Imputation, Column Transformer.
 - Balancing the target variable using SMOTE.

 # Model Building and Evaluation